Mariana Komiseroff: "Lesbians have historically been portrayed as violent."

-How to look from feminisms
+How to look at it from feminist perspectives

-– What happened once the book came out??
+– What happened once the book came out?

-Mariana Komiseroff, author of Perfect Beasts, the Lucio Case (Emecé).
+Mariana Komiseroff, author of Perfect Beasts, the Lucio case (Emecé).

 And how do you think about it now?

-I wanted to see them in person.
-Just talking on the phone wasn't enough; I interviewed them by phone in October, November, and December.
-And I went to see them in January, that is, two months later.
+"I wanted to see them in person.
+Talking on the phone wasn't enough; I interviewed them by phone in October, November, and December.
+And I went to see them in January, two months later.
 And all that time I was worried they might change their minds.
-That's how I related to the interviews; it wasn't moral.
-Of course, I have an opinion about what they did, which coincides with that of the Justice Department, but my interest lay elsewhere.
-Entering the prison was more disturbing because I had never entered a prison before meeting with them.
+That was my relationship with the interviews; it wasn't moral.
+Of course, I have an opinion about what they did, which coincides with the Justice system's, but my interest lay elsewhere.
+The entry into the prison was more unsettling because I had never been inside a prison before meeting with them.".

-"Lesbians are considered perfect beasts "
+"Lesbians are considered the perfect beasts ."

 -Why did this crime shock society so much?